Unlocking Sublimation: A Deep Dive into Psychological Defense Mechanisms

 What is the Defense Mechanism of Sublimation?

-Sublimation is a psychological defense mechanism in which socially unacceptable impulses or idealizations are unconsciously transformed into socially acceptable actions or behaviors.
+Sublimation is a psychological defense mechanism in which socially unacceptable impulses or idealizations are unconsciously transformed into socially acceptable actions or behaviours.
 This transformation can result in a long-term conversion of the initial, often problematic, impulse.

 History of Sublimation